sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

 8. Configure the `ForEach` by selecting the following variable collection to iterate through:  `$JSONParserParse2.addresses`.
 You can also manually browse again by selecting the `addresses` object from the JSON Parse #2.
 9. Set the Display Name to something meaningful to represent what is being looped through.  `Address` works fine here.
 10. Set the Radio Button for the collection processing to reflect `Process items in parallel in any order (optimized for best performance)`
+11. The ForEach will create a block in you flow.
+Here you can add operations that will be executed once for each iteration of the object (e.g. Address).
+Add a Salesforce operation to create a new contact
+12. Map the following fields into the Contact object, note that the input is not coming from the JSONParse of the original call to Hybris, rather coming from the `Foreachitem` variable:
+	* Last Name -> `$Foreachitem.lastName`
+	* First Name -> `$Foreachitem.firstName`
+	* Mailing Street -> `$Foreachitem.line1`
+	* Mailing City -> `$Foreachitem.town`
+	* Mailing State/Province -> `{{$substringAfter($Foreachitem.region.isocode, "-")}}`
+	* Mailing Zip/Postal Code -> `$Foreachitem.postalCode`
+	* Mailing Country -> `$Foreachitem.country.isocode`
+	* ExternalContactReference -> `$Foreachitem.id`
+1. Lastly, modify the `Response` operation to provide a total count of all the fields loaded.
+Set the value of the `Numberofcontactssynced` value to `{{$count($JSONParserParse2.addresses)}}`
+2. 12.
+You can now start up the Flow by clicking the `Done` button then the icon in the upper right hand corner that looks like 3 dots.
+Click that and then select `Start API` you will see that the status will change to `Running`.
+13. Click on the Manage section of the new flow you created.
+Here you will see the information about how to use the IBM Cloud Native API Management capability.
+14. Scroll down to `Sharing Outside of Bluemix Organization` and click on `Create API Key`.
+15. Copy the `API KEY` and then click on the `API PORTAL LINK` link.
+You can explore your API in the portal and invoke it by clicking on `Try it`.
+16. To call the API, you will need to paste in your `X-IBM-Client-ID` and then on `Call Operation` if it is successful, you will see the JSON output with your token id.
+17. Upon completion, if successful, some contacts will be loaded into your Salesforce account.
+You will also see a numeric value in the `Numberofcontactssynced` value.

+#### This completes the initial load of contacts.
+The next step now is to create a flow that will automatically synchronize newly created Contacts in Salesforce.com into SAP Hybris.